RussellLiu0/RAD/README.md

 Persona-Chat：https://github.com/facebookresearch/ParlAI/tree/personachat/projects/personachat
 DailyDialog：http://yanran.li/dailydialog

-What's more, if you want to see the results of the manual evaluation mentioned in the article, please click on "human evaluation"
+What's more, if you want to see the results of the human evaluation mentioned in the article, please click on "human evaluation"